CVS Health (NYSE:CVS) Updates FY 2021 Earnings Guidance

-A number of research firms recently issued reports on CVS.
-Truist Securities upped their price objective on shares of CVS Health from $80.00 to $88.00 and gave the stock a buy rating in a research report on Tuesday, April 20th.
-Jefferies Financial Group upgraded shares of CVS Health from a hold rating to a buy rating and set a $90.00 price objective for the company in a research report on Friday, January 8th.
-Guggenheim reiterated a neutral rating on shares of CVS Health in a research report on Tuesday, March 23rd.
-Morgan Stanley upped their price objective on shares of CVS Health from $86.00 to $92.00 and gave the stock an overweight rating in a research report on Tuesday, April 20th.
-Finally, Truist upped their price objective on shares of CVS Health from $80.00 to $88.00 in a research report on Wednesday, April 14th.
-Four analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-The company has an average rating of Buy and an average target price of $84.31.
+A number of research firms have recently commented on CVS.
+Credit Suisse Group boosted their target price on shares of CVS Health from $91.00 to $100.00 and gave the stock an outperform rating in a research note on Thursday, May 6th.
+Morgan Stanley boosted their target price on shares of CVS Health from $86.00 to $92.00 and gave the stock an overweight rating in a research note on Tuesday, April 20th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their target price on shares of CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
+Citigroup boosted their target price on shares of CVS Health from $83.00 to $98.00 in a research note on Wednesday, May 5th.
+Finally, Guggenheim reissued a neutral rating on shares of CVS Health in a research note on Tuesday, March 23rd.
+Three equities research analysts have rated the stock with a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company.
+CVS Health currently has an average rating of Buy and a consensus price target of $91.69.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, May 3rd.
-Stockholders of record on Friday, April 23rd were paid a $0.50 dividend.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 2.47%.
+The company also recently announced a quarterly dividend, which was paid on Monday, May 3rd.
+Shareholders of record on Friday, April 23rd were issued a $0.50 dividend.
 The ex-dividend date was Thursday, April 22nd.
-CVS Health’s dividend payout ratio is currently 28.25%.
+This represents a $2.00 annualized dividend and a yield of 2.37%.
+CVS Health’s payout ratio is 28.25%.

 CVS Health Corporation provides health services in the United States.
 The company's Pharmacy Services segment offers pharmacy benefit management solutions, including plan design and administration, formulary management, retail pharmacy network management, mail order pharmacy, specialty pharmacy and infusion, clinical, and disease and medical spend management services.